telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

 | Supported OS | macOS |
 | OS tool | Keychain Access |

-#### Description
+### Description

-To capture secure traffic (HTTPS), Fiddler Everywhere needs to install and enable a root trust certificate in macOS's Keychain Access application.
-On some occasions, this process might fail, leading to an error in the Fiddler Everywhere client, which states **_"Fiddler root certificate NOT trusted successfully"_**.
-This article explains how to troubleshoot the certificate installation on macOS through custom bash scripts and terminal commands.
+To capture secure (HTTPS) traffic on macOS, Fiddler Everywhere requires you to install and enable a root trust certificate in the macOS Keychain Access application.
+This process might fail and lead to a `"Fiddler root certificate NOT trusted successfully"` error.

-## Test Certificate Import
+### Solution

-To test importing the Fiddler Root certificate with a Bash script, execute the following steps:
+Test the import of the Fiddler Everywhere root certificate on macOS by using custom bash scripts and terminal commands.

-1. Create a Bash file, for example, **_import.sh_**.
+1. Create a Bash file, for example, `import.sh`.

-2. Save the following script in the above file:
+1. Save the following script in `import.sh`:

     ```Bash
     login_keychains_paths=$(security list-keychains | grep -e "\Wlogin.keychain\W");